Nuwaisir-1998/Bioinfo_TA_works/README.md

 ### How to Run The Code:

 Go to the NJ folder.
 Put the input in **in.txt** file.
 The first line of the input file denotes the number of rows and columns of the distance matrix.
-Each of the next *n* lines contains *n* space seperated numbers denoting an element of the distance matrix.
+Each of the next $n$ lines contains $n$ space seperated numbers denoting an element of the distance matrix.
 Open a terminal there.
 Then run the follwing command.
 ```
 ./main.sh